GSA-TTS/FAC-transition-site/src/search-resources/results-guide.md

 # Interpreting the search results table

 This page will show you how to interpret the various columns that make up the search results table for the FAC.
+All search results display in the same table, regardless of whether you're using the [basic](https://app.fac.gov/dissemination/search/) or [advanced](https://app.fac.gov/dissemination/search/advanced/) search.

 The search results table consists of the following columns: